What Is Clubfoot?

 - excessive foot swelling

-The most common complaint of people who have had clubfoot repair is stiffness in the foot and ankle.
-Repeat surgery is sometimes necessary as a child gets older to accommodate his or her growth.
+The most common complaint people have after clubfoot repair is stiffness in the foot and ankle.
+This can result in arthritis as people age.
+As children get older and grow, having the surgery again is sometimes necessary.